5 Boating Facts that may surprise you

 5. The COVID-19 pandemic created a boom in boat sales

-As people spent increasingly more time at home, they began to see the value of buying boats and watercrafts so they could safely enjoy the great outdoors.
-An estimated $47 billion was spent in the US on buying boats in 2020.
-With boat sales skyrocketing last year, the trend shows no signs of slowing in 2021.
-As we welcome more boaters onto the waterways, we offer our services to connect eager boaters with private dock owners to safely rent out their docks while making some extra money.
+As people spent more time at home, many recognized the benefits of owning boats and watercrafts to safely enjoy the outdoors.
+In 2020, an estimated $47 billion was spent on boat purchases in the U.S. With boat sales continuing to soar, this trend is expected to carry into 2021.
+As more boaters take to the waterways, we’re here to connect them with private dock owners, offering a convenient way for dock owners to rent out their spaces while earning extra income.

 The world of boating has so much rich history and we are looking forward to the future.
 Visit us next month for more boating facts.